Q: What are the key terms of the furlough scheme between November 2020 and September 2021?

 The key terms of the extended furlough scheme are that employers (including those who have not used the furlough scheme before) can furlough staff and claim 80% of their salaries, up to a cap of £2,500 from the government.

 Employers must still pay employer NICs, pension contributions and an element of holiday pay (see our FAQs on furlough and holiday).

 Furlough was originally introduced at the beginning of lockdown in March 2020, and has been extended four times from the original May 2020 end date.
 (The extensions were to June 2020, then October 2020, followed by a last minute extension to March 2021 and then April 2021).

 The scheme has now been extended for the fifth time until the end of September 2021.
-The government contribution will remain at 80% until June 2021.
-Then the government contribution will be reduced as previously planned:
+Until the end of June 2021 the government contribution was 80%.
+From 1 July the government contribution has been reduced:

 - In August and September the government will pay 60% and employers 20% plus NICs and pension contributions.

 Until September the furloughed employees will still continue to receive up to 80% of their pay for hours not worked.
 Flexible furlough will continue to apply so employees can receive their normal pay for any hours that they work and receive the grant for the remaining unworked hours.

 Employees whose Real Time Information (RTI) submission notifying payment for them was made to HMRC on or before the extension was announced, are eligible for grants under the furlough scheme extension.

 - they were employed on 30 October 2020; and

 - a PAYE Real Time Information (RTI) submission was made to HMRC for that employee between 20 March 2020 and 30 October 2020.